We love having fun with math, mechanics and materials.

 Specifically, we model the mechanics and multiphysics behind complex microstructural/morphological processes in structural, functional and biological materials.

 This work draws heavily from solid mechanics, continuum physics, thermodynamics and uses a spectrum of numerical methods and scientific computing platforms.

-To prospective graduate students and postdocs: Currently, we do not have any openings in our group for the Fall 2020 and Spring 2021 terms.
+To prospective graduate students and postdocs: Currently, we do not have any openings in our group for the 2021 and 2022 academic years.
 This information will be updated as and when any new positions become available.